the-events-calendar/the-events-calendar/readme.txt

 * Added updated Dutch translation files courtesy of J.F.M.
 Cornelissen and Frans Pronk
 * Added updated French translation files from Laurent Proulx
 * Added fully responsive styling for all Events Views
+* Added javascript templating for use in tooltips and mobile views were needed.
 * Updated Countdown widget styling to match TwentyElevent/TwentyTwelve/TwentyThirteen/TwentyFourteen theme styling
 * Fixed a responsive layout issue with the Classic Tribe Bar
 * Fixed a responsive layout issue with days not lining up properly in the Month view in TwentyFourteen